 Registered Nurses are automatically granted Advanced Standing for a number of courses they regularly complete in nursing school.
 Those are Anatomy & Physiology I & II, Microbiology, Healthcare Skills I & II, and Pharmacology.
 RN’s should fill out an Advanced Standing request form, but are not required to pay the request fee.

 How does your class schedule work?

-Our classes are packed into 1-3 consecutive days per week.
+As a rule our classes are packed into 1-3 consecutive days per week.
 We tell our students to plan full days of class, anywhere from 9am-9pm.
 We do this for our commuting students who live, work, and attend their clinical sites in their home communities, and come to Gainesville for class once per week.
-We do make every effort to keep the same 1-3 days per week throughout the program for a given group of students to facilitate scheduling of work, childcare, clinic, etc. There are also a few workshop style classes that meet only once on a weekend, or otherwise outside the regularly scheduled class days.
+We do make every effort to keep the same 1-3 days per week throughout the program for a given group of students to facilitate scheduling of work, childcare, clinic, etc. There are also a few workshop style classes beginning in year 2 that meet only once or twice on a weekend, or otherwise outside the regularly scheduled class days.

 Do you have online courses or a distance program?